annaesvensson/yellow-help/style-guide.md

 * Keep extensions relatively small, sweet and focused on one thing, if unsure do less.
 * Don't have more than one extension per repository.

-You should use the following technical terms:
+You should use the following technical terms, alphabetical order:

 * An `extension` gives you additional features, languages and themes - not "plugin".
 * A `layout` is a HTML file, it can render a complete or a partial page - not "template".